lucasb/BakerCM/README.rst

 Installation
 -------
-BakerCM must be installed on environment that you want to self configured and it easy once you have python installed.
+BakerCM must be installed on the environment that you want to self-configure.
+It is easy once you have Python installed.

 .. code-block:: console